 Ensuring optimal specimen preservation requires following best practices for collection, inoculation, and transport.

-Use a sterile swab or collection spoon to transfer a pea-sized amount of stool or rectal swab specimen into the Cary-Blair transport tube.
+- Always use a sterile swab or collection spoon to transfer a pea-sized amount of stool or rectal swab specimen into the Cary-Blair transport tube.

-Immerse the sample in the medium, ensuring full contact but avoiding excessive dilution.
+- Remember to fully immerse the sample in the medium, ensuring full contact but avoiding excessive dilution.

-Tighten the cap securely to prevent leakage or contamination.
+- Be sure to tighten the cap securely to prevent leakage or contamination.

-Room Temperature (Short-Term): Cary-Blair medium can maintain pathogen viability for up to 24 hours at room temperature.
+- Keep your temperature in mind.
+Cary-Blair medium can maintain pathogen viability for up to 24 hours at room temperature.

 Commonly Asked Questions about Cary-Blair Medium